IntersectMBO/draft-constitution/2024-12-05/draft-constitution-converted.md

 and to allow community sentiment to be gauged without committing to any on-chain change to the Cardano Blockchain.
-Such "Info" actions have no on-chain effect other than to record such "Info" action on the Cardano Blockchain.
+Such "Info" actions have no on-chain effect other than to record such "Info" actions on the Cardano Blockchain.
 In accordance with Article VII Section 4, "Info" actions shall also be used in connection with proposed Cardano Blockchain ecosystem budgets and Cardano Blockchain treasury withdrawals.